-[Originally ran in the November 2014 issue of The Village.]
+[Originally ran in the December 2014 issue of The Village.]

 The sense of smell provides the quickest conduit to our memory banks.
 It’s undeniable.
 More so than touching, seeing, hearing, or tasting, smelling something provides us with our very own mental time machine.
 Granted, this applies only to certain – and usually special – smells.

 I bought a pink rose a few years ago because one sniff of the perfumed bloom flooded me with nostalgia.
 I couldn’t remember exactly where or when I had smelled that particular rose before, but the unique scent immediately made me feel like a child in the summer in Maine.
 I had to have it, for not only was it beautiful, but also it would serve as a tantalizing clue to a mystery I may never solve.
 On the other hand, sniffing a frosted brown sugar cinnamon Pop-Tart will not bring me back to childhood, even though they were a dietary staple of the early 1970’s.
 And perhaps beyond.